| Safe Haskell | Safe-Inferred |

 The core interface that defines capability specific to differentiable

-programming is the Parameterized
+programming is the Parameterized typeclass:

 class Parameterized f where flattenParameters :: f -> [Parameter] default flattenParameters :: (Generic f, Parameterized' (Rep f)) => f -> [Parameter] flattenParameters f = flattenParameters' (from f) replaceOwnParameters :: f -> ParamStream f default replaceOwnParameters :: (Generic f, Parameterized' (Rep f)) => f -> ParamStream f replaceOwnParameters f = to <$> replaceOwnParameters' (from f)

-is simply a type alias for IndependentTensor
+Note Parameter is simply a type alias for IndependentTensor in the

-context of neural networks (i.e. type Parameter = IndependentTensor
+context of neural networks (i.e. type Parameter = IndependentTensor).

-is to unroll any arbitrary ADT
+The role of flattenParameters is to unroll any arbitrary ADT

 representation of a neural network into a standard flattened

-representation consisting a list of IndependentTensor
+representation consisting a list of IndependentTensor which is used to

 compute gradients.

-is used to update parameters.
+replaceOwnParameters is used to update parameters.
 ParamStream is a

-type alias for a State type with state represented by a Parameter
+type alias for a State type with state represented by a Parameter list

 and a value parameter corresponding to the ADT defining the model.